jwgreene1/mimaze/README.md

 driver
 	init logs
-	read configs command line and from file start the maze class
+	read configs command line and/or from file start the maze class

 maze module